How To Iterate Maps In C++ (With Examples)

 Output:

-We see that ‘Joe’ having roll no 2 is printed as the last element.
+We see that ‘Joe’, having roll no 2, is printed as the last element.
 This is because the keys are stored in ascending or alphabetical order in the binary tree.

-Reverse Iteration In C++ Maps
+How To Do Reverse Iteration In C++ Maps?

-For containers like maps, we can traverse the map end to the beginning.
+For containers like maps, we can traverse the map from end to beginning.
 This can be used when we need to process the data in reverse order.
-So, how do you traverse a map from the end in CPP?
-Let’s take a look at it with the coding example.
+So, how to traverse a map from the end in C++?

 #include <iostream>